DjSeth1/api-webserver/README.md

 - **pip review**
     - pip-review is a module that displays a list of Python Packages Index packages that are newer than the versions presently installed in a Python environment.
 The `pip-review` programme will provide a list of currently installed packages with updated versions on PyPi.
 Running `pip-review -aC` will scan for newer versions of packages and instal all of the newest versions in the current Python environment.

+- **Flask Blueprint**
+    - Used to create controller endpoints as well as modularise the Flask app into an MVC format.
+This blueprint will also allow to register the blueprint in main where all the routes are situated.

 ### R8 - Describe your projects models in terms of the relationships they have with each other.

 In terms of the SQL Alchemy Models in the Barbershop booking API, they are related to the data that needs to be stored and manipulated for each entity.
 In particular, we have Users, Appointments, Services and Barbers.